halo-systems/external-api-integrations/README.md

 2. Generate an API Credentials from the HaloWiFi API dashboard.

 3. Follow instructions in the example scripts to use the API.

+## Support

+For technical support or assistance, please raise a support ticket through your HaloWiFi Dashboard.